Kreuger & Toll: History

 During the year 1930, 64% of the entire trade on the Stockholm stock exchange was related to Kreuger companies, which also were involved in complicated international financial operations.

-In April 1932, a month after Ivar Kreuger's suicide, most of the Kreuger empire went bankrupt as well as Ivar Kreuger himself, who left nothing behind for his family.
+In April 1932, a month after Kreuger's suicide, most of the Kreuger empire went bankrupt as well as Ivar Kreuger himself, who left nothing behind for his family.
 All of Kreuger's personal belongings, including houses, boats, furniture, paintings, etc., was sold at several auctions in 1932.
 Kreuger & Toll Construction AB however survived, as this company did not belong to the holding company, although the financial connections between these companies was never fully clarified.
 The company changed its name to Toll Construction AB.
 The company merged with another Swedish construction company in 1968.
-Swedish Match was reconstructed in 1936, with the help of government guaranteed loans that was repaid within a couple of years, but IMCO did not survive.
+Swedish Match was reconstructed in 1936 with the help of government guaranteed loans that was repaid within a couple of years, but IMCO did not survive.
 The work with the bankruptcy took nine years, and was not completed until 1941.
 One of the reasons for the long investigation time was that the documentation was insufficient, transactions were difficult to follow and complex cross-ownerships between the companies that was almost impossible to straighten out.
 Ivar Kreuger also had made complex transactions that no one else except himself knew about.
 Only Kreuger had the full view of how the company was built up.

 A summary of the economics for the holding company Kreuger & Toll AB, including the American holding company IMCO, excluding the construction business within Kreuger & Toll Construction AB, was carried out in 1943, showing the following figures: